Lukashenko's war economy

 Growing dissent

-Belarusians are very anti-war and are attempting to aid Ukrainian authorities with information about Russian troop movements from Belarus.
+There is a large anti-war sentiment among Belarusians and many are attempting to aid Ukrainian authorities with information about Russian troop movements from Belarus.
 On Telegram, there’s even a chat-bot now dedicated to Belarusians who send videos and pictures of Russian troop movements across Belarus.

 On March 1, two control cabinets of the Belarusian railways in the Minsk, Baranovichi and Gomel regions were set on fire.
 The fires blocked any rail traffic through each section.
 Former members of the Belarusian security forces have claimed the attack and say that it’s only the beginning of a rail war against Belarus’ government.
 However, as a result, reinforced police squads were placed around the railway lines and three people have already been arrested, making it increasingly hard to perform such attacks again.